jerkean2139/trexmotorsv2/DEPLOY_TO_NETLIFY_GUIDE.md

 - Check the publish directory path
 - Look at deploy logs in Netlify dashboard

+**No Vehicles Showing?**
+- Fixed!
+Vehicle data is now embedded directly in the main bundle
+- Your vehicles will load automatically when API fails
+- Check browser console for "API unavailable, using real vehicle data" message

 ## Your Deployment Files

 These files were created for Netlify deployment: